vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Memory/memory-state-machine.md

 <div align="center"><b> Table 4: Memory Operations and an Execution Trace of the Main SM. </b></div>

-The $\texttt{step}$ is the execution step number at the Main SM and in this case, we are showing only the steps that are performing a memory operation.
+The $\texttt{step}$ is the execution step number at the Main SM and in this case, we are showing only the steps that perform memory operations.
 The instruction to execute a memory operation is indicated by the $\texttt{mOp}$ selector.
 The $\texttt{mWr}$ is also a selector that shows whether the memory operation is a read or a write.
 In the previous trace, we can observe that the first memory operation is performed at step 11 and it is the write of the sixth 32-byte word.
 The eight registers $\texttt{val[0..7]}$ provide the bytes to be written in that word.

-It is worth to mention that for a specific word address, the first operation is always a write because it makes no sense to read a position that has not been previously written.
-Then, in this word address there can be a sequence of reads and writes.
-In the previous trace, we can observe that for the sixth word, there is a write at step 11, then a read at step $55$ and finally another write at step $63$.
+It is worth mentioning that for a specific word address, the first operation is always a write because it makes no sense to read a position that has not been previously written.
+Then, in this word address, there can be a sequence of reads and writes.
+In the previous trace, we can observe that for the sixth word, there is a write at step 11, then a read at step $55$, and finally another write at step $63$.

 <center>